ssssssssk/Talking_Show/_posts/2017-05-17_Jack_Levinson.md

 duration: "2:06:08"
 category: episodes
 ---
-Jack Levinson brings his baker's dozen-sized cast into the KCHUNG studio.
+Jack Levinson brings his baker's dozen-sized cast into the KCHUNG studio along with some Zankou and wines.
 More about The Square Circle story can be gleaned here: (http://www.thesquarecirclestory.com/)[http://www.thesquarecirclestory.com/]